Shreyas-Ashtamkar/Trash-CLI/README.md

 # Native Trash CLI - V1.0

-<font face="Times New Roman" >" This is free software; you are free to change and redistribute it.
+This is free software; you are free to change and redistribute it.<br/>
-There is NO WARRANTY, to the extent permitted by law. "</font>
+There is NO WARRANTY, to the extent permitted by law.

 ## USAGE